Are you feeling exhausted and fatigue in recovery? You’re far from alone.

 Society today, has placed us all into these conform box’s, so when an adult does something as simple as skip In public, some people label and judge, thinking what’s wrong with them?
 Making ourselves fear that judgment, fear being seen, fear being daft and not fitting in, there is no wrong way or right way to live your life, with good intentions there is only your way, you might just make someone laugh with you, or they might tell someone else what you did and make them laugh too, smiles and laughter are infectious, do what’s right for you, judgment from others isn’t for you, those who judge have the problem, not you.

-Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one, and you’re happy that’s all that matters.
+Reality is, we have freedom, if it’s not harming another, what’s wrong with someone laughing and skipping around the supermarket, it’s a great feel-good power play for yourselves and so simple, so whatever your thing is, don’t worry so long as it’s harming no one.
+You’re happy, that’s all that matters.

 Take time out to rest, relax and recover, even if it’s just catching five minutes here or there.